Finding Mulligan

 For news, thoughts, and updates on what's going on with the book, you can read the tagged posts on my LiveJournal if you like.

 Here we go again.
-Yet another apartment.
-The usual: over-enthusiastic leasing rep leading my parents and me up the steps; weak joke from the guy while unlocking the nondescript brown door; puff of glacial air conditioning rushing out to smack me.
+There was no sign of anything weird about the place.
+No warning.
+Just another ordinary apartment, with yet another over-enthusiastic leasing rep leading my parents and me up the steps.
+No different from the last umpteen apartments we'd toured, except our guide was maybe a little more annoying than average.
+The guy cracked some weak joke as he unlocked the nondescript brown door, and a puff of glacial air conditioning rushed out to smack me.
 But as soon as I stepped into the apartment, something else hit me as well.

 The blurb (basically what goes on the back of the book to intrigue you):